Makhdoom Syed Ali Akbar Mehmood

-Makhdoom Syed Ali Akbar Mehmood is a Pakistani politician who was a member of the Provincial Assembly of the Punjab, from August 2013 to May 2018.
+Makhdoom Syed Ali Akbar Mehmood (born 12 May 1963) is a Pakistani politician who was a member of the Provincial Assembly of the Punjab from August 2013 to May 2018.

 Early life and education

 He was born on 12 May 1963 in Karachi.

 He has the degree of Bachelor of Arts (Hons).

 He is a Landlord.
 Most of his time he spent in his Mango Garden in Jamal Din Wali, RYK.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party from Constituency PP-292 (Rahimyar Khan-VIII) in by-polls held in August 2013.